zfs-old-crap/linkytime/docs/UserGuide.md

 The meeting entries are saved in a JSON file at `[JAR file location]/data/meetings.json`.
 Advanced users are welcome to update their entries directly by editing that file.

+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, LinkyTime will discard all data and start with an empty data file on the next run.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
 </div>

 #### Archiving data files `[coming in v2.0]`